syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/README.md

     filters and rewrite rules.
 ---

-The syslog-ng OSE application provides the following possibilities to parse the messages, or parts of the messages:
+The {{ site.product.short_name }} application provides the following possibilities to parse the messages, or parts of the messages:

-- By default, syslog-ng OSE parses every message as a syslog message.
+- By default, {{ site.product.short_name }} parses every message as a syslog message.
     To disable message parsing, use the **flags(no-parse)** option of the source.
 To explicitly parse a message as a syslog message, use the **syslog** parser.
 For details, see